2026 update

 The image I bought that day — a simple sunset over water, with a boat chugging through — still hangs on my office wall.
 It reminds me where this journey began.

-Fellowship is a big deal: fewer than 600 of the RPS’s 11,000 members hold one.
+Fellowship is a big deal: when I got my Fellowship fewer than 600 of the RPS’s 11,000 members held one.
 That path — from Licentiate, to Associate (in wedding photography), to Fellowship — changed the way I work and see.

 I wouldn’t have got there without the support of family, friends, and some generous mentors.